Archive for July, 2016

 Medical malpractice award must be paid by insurance company

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Medical Malpractice on Friday, July 29, 2016.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Medical Malpractice on Friday, July 29, 2016.
 One general thought in Louisiana or elsewhere says that when a patient goes to a doctor complaining of a seemingly minimal medical complaint and ends up dead shortly thereafter, a thorough investigation should be made to determine whether medical negligence played a role.
 The stark contrast between a standard medical problem and a disproportionately frightful result, is sometimes a tipoff for medical malpractice.
 That is apparently what happened in another state where a woman’s estate settled recently with the medical insurers for the sum of $4.9 million.
-The woman had at first gone to defendant doctors…
+The woman had at first gone to defendant doctors for…

 Read More